Best AI Chess Coaches in 2026: An Honest Comparison

 Weaknesses

-- · New (launched 2026) — smaller community than incumbents
+- · New (launched 2026), so smaller community than the incumbents

 - · Currently chess.com only (no Lichess support yet)

-- · Best fit for sub-1500; advanced players will outgrow it
+- · Best fit for sub-1500.
+Advanced players will outgrow it.

 Best alternative: Aimchess (if you want a more established tool)